 FICS® Partners with Fannie Mae® to Enhance Mortgage Servicer® for Future Changes to Investor Reporting

-Beginning in late 2015, FICS began implementing the necessary updates to its residential servicing system, Mortgage Servicer®, in order to meet the upcoming Fannie Mae® changes.
-As a result of the company’s diligent work with Fannie Mae, FICS has already added programs that current customers can begin familiarizing themselves with the various system changes made throughout Mortgage Servicer to accommodate the Fannie Mae regulations.
+Beginning in late 2015, FICS began implementing the necessary updates to its residential servicing software, Mortgage Servicer®, in order to meet the upcoming Fannie Mae® changes.
+As a result of the company’s diligent work with Fannie Mae, FICS has already added programs so that current customers can begin familiarizing themselves with the various system changes made throughout Mortgage Servicer to accommodate the Fannie Mae regulations.

 “In preparation for the upcoming Fannie Mae changes, enhancements to our Mortgage Servicer system were designed for ease of use and to provide the flexibility to meet each of our servicers’ unique needs in regards to the new investor reporting requirements,” said Susan Graham, president and chief operating officer of FICS.
 “As new regulations continue to impact the industry, our knowledgeable staff is always available to help assist our users with any questions and point them in the right direction.”

 In addition, FICS has selected a small group of current high-volume Fannie Mae servicers leveraging Mortgage Servicer.
 They work directly with Fannie Mae and FICS on individual testing plans unique to each servicer.
 FICS, Fannie Mae, and each of the servicers participating in the testing meet on a weekly basis to discuss their progress and determine any issues that they may have throughout the testing process.